DataIntellectTech/TorQ/InstallGuide.md

 **env** -

 Env is the environment-specific optional installation parameters.
 That is a separate .sh script that can be configured for different environments like DEV/UAT/PROD.
 In the script, there are SED replacements for necessary variables.
-If this is left empty or isn't included nothing happens.
-If you want to include it you have to insert the parameters as follows:
+If this parameter is left empty or isn't included nothing happens.
+If you want to include it you have to insert the parameters as follows (also accepst relative path):

 `env=/home/user/env_spec_dev.sh`

+`env=env_spec_dev.sh

 Below is a user guide on how to set up the .sh script to have necessary replacements by the env parameter.
 For env parameter the env_spec script should look like this: